belgattitude/solublecomponents/docs/sphinx/source/components/Normalist/introduction.rst

 Normalist has been designed to provide an alternative to standard ORM's by allowing models to be dynamically guessed from your database structure, which make them usable without previous definition.
-Its beautiful API is inspired by Doctrine, Laravel Eloquent and Zend Framework 2, offering simple and intuitive methods to play with your database.
+Its beautiful API is inspired by Doctrine, Laravel Eloquent and Zend Framework 2, offers simple and intuitive methods to play with your database.

 Features
 ++++++++